-This book is intended to provide a brief overview of your benefits.
+This document is intended to provide a brief overview of your benefits.
 Citigroup reserves the right to change or to discontinue any or all of the benefits coverage or programs described here at any time with or without notice.
 No statement in this or any other document and no oral representation shall be construed as waiving this right.
-The plan administrator has the sole discretion to interpret all of the provisions contained here, including the discretion to interpret the terms of eligibility for any of the benefits provided.
-Any such interpretation may only be relied upon if in writing from the plan administrator.
+The Plan Administrator, except to the extent not delegated to the Claims Administrator, has the sole discretion to interpret all of the provisions contained here, including the discretion to interpret the terms of eligibility for any of the benefits provided.
+Any such interpretation may only be relied upon if in writing from the Plan Administrator.
 Nothing in this or any other benefits documents or any oral representation should be construed as a guarantee of employment for any period of time.